jamesrhester/ImgCIFHandler.jl/tools/README.md

 For help, run `julia image_tests.jl --help` after installation.

-Note the `--sub <original_url> <local_file>` option (which may be repeated for multiple urls) which links a local file with a remote URL that may be present in the imgCIF file being checked.
+Note the `--sub <original_url> <local>` option (which may be repeated for multiple urls) which links a local file with a remote URL that may be present in the imgCIF file being checked.
 This allows interactive preparation and checking of imgCIF descriptions and archive files without needing to download the whole archive each time the program is run.

+If `<local>` is a directory, it is treated as if it is the root of an already extracted archive and individual archived files are searched for within it.
+For example, if an archive has files `crystal_1/abcd_01_0001.cbf, crystal_1/abcd_01_0002.cbf,...` and it is extracted into directory `/home/me/downloads`, creating a directory `/home/me/downloads/crystal_1`, `<local>` is `/home/me/downloads`.
+Files and directories not corresponding to entries in the imgCIF file will be ignored.

 ### Examples